 I have not been feeling the love for menu planning for quite some time now.
 That makes me sad because without a menu plan, our meal time is definitely not what it should be.
 I’ve been resorting to quick prep meals (think frozen pizza, pasta with a jar of sauce poured over top and grilled cheese & tomato soup…) Not good!
 Between picky palates and no desire to cook, menu planning took a real nosedive in the last year or so.
 On the other hand, the grocery stores were probably quite happy, because I was spending more since I had no plan. 🙂

 That brings me to today.
 I’m pleased to say, I’ve found a system that works for me!
 Actually, I’ve put menu planning on autopilot!
 It initially took a little bit of work upfront (still only 4 steps!), but now we’re smooth sailing and enjoying meals we love.

 Step 1: Brainstorm

 This part took me the longest.
-I sat down one afternoon (interrupted by the 4 year old and baby, often) and wrote down all the meals we like to eat.
+I sat down one afternoon and wrote down all the meals we like to eat.
 Our family favourites.
 My goal was 60 meals, but I quickly realized that was a lofty goal.
 In the end, I came up with 40 meals.
 Enough for 8 weeks of eating when I allot 5 meals a week.
 I like to leave 2 days free for last minute events, trying out a new recipe and Sunday dinner at my parent’s house.

 Here are the meals that made the rotation.
 Keep in mind that they must be simple, enjoyed by all family members and not require any weird ingredients:

 - Slow Cooker BBQ Sauce Pork Chops

 - Balsamic Beef Roast

 - Creamy chicken soup